pandora-web-server/pandora-web-server/virtual-hosts-module/README.md

 A virtual host configuration adds three configuration settings to the configuration of the wrapped handler:

-* `aliases` lists additional host names that should share the same configuration.
 * `default` can be set to `true` to indicate that this configuration should apply to all host names not listed explicitly.
 * `subpaths` maps paths within the virtual host to their respective configuration.
 If the path